 I’m not arguing whether the writers’ opinions are justified.
 Neither I’m discussing the ethics of making your resignation public.
 I’m not even sure if it’s pragmatically a smart idea –unless of course you are pretty damn sure your ex-employers won’t sue you for defamations.

 My point here is that we have to know when we should leave our agency.
-This doesn’t mean quitting our profession and leaving advertising industry entirely.
+This doesn’t always mean quitting our profession and leaving advertising industry entirely.
 It’s about knowing the right time when we should find a new place to exchange our labor with salary.

 Are there right reasons to leave an agency?
+Let’s unpack some of the most common reasons we often give.

 People we work with